 The betel leaf has been a part of Indian culinary and diet for centuries.
 It was a usual habit among kings and nobility to consume betel leaves after a meal.
 The eating of betel leaf provides many health advantages.
 However, you might wonder if betel leaves are safe to eat while pregnant.
 Continue reading this post to find out the answer to this question.

 The Benefits of Betel Leaf

-According to scientific research, Betel nut and Betel leaf could have many valuable health benefits because of its anti-infective, immunomodulatory, hepato-protective, anti-ulcer, anti-inflammatory, cardiovascular, anti-diabetic and many other valuable properties.
+According to a research study, Betel nut and Betel leaf could have many valuable health benefits because of its anti-infective, immunomodulatory, hepato-protective, anti-ulcer, anti-inflammatory, cardiovascular, anti-diabetic and many other valuable properties (1).
 Betel leaf is also an effective mouth freshener.
 Consumption of Betel leaves also boosts oral hygiene.
-Studies suggest that Betel leaf extracts have a chemopreventive effect, and reduces tumor growth in mice.
+Studies suggest that Betel leaf extracts have a chemopreventive effect, and reduced benign tumor growth in mice (2).
 Betel leaves also have many antiseptic and stimulating benefits.

 Why is Betel Leaf Consumption Common During Pregnancy?